seedcode/fmxj/README.md

 * **phpRelay:** (optional) object: specifies the server address and name of the php relay file being used.
 * **classResult:** (optional) object: defines "classes" the result objects rather then letting the FileMaker layout do this.
 * **max:** (optional) number: limts the number of results returned per "page."
 If not all query results are returned in a page then the function will POST for the next page recursively until all results are returned.
 This argument will override any max argument specified in the query object, but not the skip.
+* **nestPortals:** (optional) boolean: Determines whether realted fields on the target layout will be treated as nested arrays.
+If set to *true*, field values will become nested arrays regardless of number of fields, number of portal rows or even if no portal is present on the layout.
+If set to *false* then the field values will be set to the top level of the object with their full related field name.
+If set to false and there is a portal on the layout then just the first portal row will be returned, not nested.

 An optional handler function can be passed as well to report the download progress from FileMaker Server.
 Note that FileMaker server does not pass the *e.total* property in it's progres reporting, only the bytes downloded *e.loaded*.